HaxeFlixel/flixel-ui/README.md

 * ```use_def``` (definition name)
 * ```group``` (group name)
 * ```width``` and ```height``` (optional, use exact pixel values or formulas -- will scale the image if they differ from the source image's native width/height)
+* `smooth` (optional, defaults to true -- specifies how to scale the image if it's not 1:1 with the source.
+False for jaggies, True for smooth.
+Synonymous with `antialias`)
 * ```resize_ratio``` (optional, if you specify width or height, you can also define this to force a scaling aspect ratio)
 * ```resize_ratio_x``` / ```resize_ratio_y``` (optional, does the same thing are resize_ratio, but only affects one axis)
 * ```resize_point``` - (optional, string) specify anchor for resizing